cliuzy/NexaScale-Git/README.md

 ### **Objective:**
 Learn the basics of version control by creating a repository, working with branches, and making pull requests.

-### **Steps:**
-1. Create a new Git repository on GitHub (or any Git hosting service).
-2. Clone the repository locally.
-3. Navigate to the repository directory.
-4. Create a new branch called `feature-update`.
-5. Add a new file named `README.md` and write a short introduction about yourself.
-6. Stage and commit the changes.
-7. Push the `feature-update` branch to the remote repository.
-8. Open a pull request (PR) on GitHub to merge `feature-update` into `main`.
-9. Merge the PR after reviewing changes.

-### **Solution:**
 #### Step 1: Create a repository
 - Navigate to GitHub and create a new repository "NexaScale-Git"